sportArico/SportArico/README.md

 # SportArico
-download full project to get idea get about this Application.
+download full project to get idea about this Application.